The 10-Point Data Engineering Due Diligence Checklist for 2026

 - Tooling Experience: Assess their familiarity with your existing or planned governance stack.
 Ask: “We use Collibra for our data catalog.
 Describe your process for integrating it with a new Snowflake data warehouse to automate metadata ingestion and lineage mapping.”

 - Policy and Documentation Samples: Ask for anonymized examples of governance charters, data classification policies, or compliance reports they have produced.
-This provides insight into the clarity and practicality of their work.
+This shows the clarity and practicality of their work.

 - Balancing Governance and Agility: Test their understanding of modern, federated governance models.
-Ask: “How do you implement a data mesh governance model that empowers domain teams while maintaining central policy enforcement and data quality standards?”
+Ask: “How do you implement a data mesh governance model that gives domain teams control while keeping central policy enforcement and data quality standards in place?”

-Key Takeaway: True data governance expertise is demonstrated by a firm’s ability to implement controls that are both effective and pragmatic.
-They should speak in terms of specific regulations, tools like Alation or Atlan, and measurable outcomes such as improved data discovery, reduced compliance risk, and faster, more confident decision-making by business users.
+Key Takeaway: Real data governance expertise shows up as controls that are both effective and practical.
+Listen for specific regulations, named tools like Alation or Atlan, and measurable outcomes such as faster data discovery, reduced compliance risk, and business users making decisions with confidence in the data.

 Evidence to Request and Questions to Ask

-- Cost Optimization Case Studies: Ask for specific case studies with hard numbers.
-Request examples where they reduced cloud data platform costs, like Databricks or Snowflake spend.
+- Cost Optimization Case Studies: Ask for specific case studies with real, quantified before-and-after numbers on cloud data platform costs, like Databricks or Snowflake spend.
 For instance, ask: “Show us a case where you reduced a client’s monthly Databricks DBU consumption.
 What specific techniques did you use, and what was the percentage reduction?”

 - Platform-Specific Pricing Knowledge: Test their expertise on the platforms you use.
 Ask: “What are the three most common drivers of unexpected cost overruns in a Snowflake environment, and what monitoring and alerting mechanisms do you implement to prevent them?”

 - FinOps Governance Framework: Inquire about their formal process for managing costs.
-Ask: “Can you provide a walkthrough of your FinOps framework?
-How do you establish budgets, create showback/chargeback models for business units, and conduct regular cost reviews?”
+Ask: “Can you walk us through your FinOps framework?
+How do you establish budgets, create showback or chargeback models for business units, and conduct regular cost reviews?”

 - Balancing Cost and Performance: Present a trade-off scenario.
-Say: “Our analytics team requires query results in under five seconds, but their workload is driving up warehouse costs.
-How would you approach optimizing this without degrading their user experience?”
+Say: “Our analytics team needs query results in under five seconds, but their workload is driving up warehouse costs.
+How would you approach optimizing this without degrading their experience?”

-Key Takeaway: A competent partner proves their value not just in the initial build but in the ongoing operational efficiency of the platform.
-They should speak confidently about reserved capacity, storage tiering, query optimization, and implementing cost-attribution models.
-Their goal should be to maximize your data ROI, not their billable hours on an expensive, unoptimized system.
+Key Takeaway: A competent partner proves their value in ongoing operational efficiency, not just the initial build.
+Listen for specifics on reserved capacity, storage tiering, query optimization, and cost-attribution models.
+Their goal should be maximizing your return on the data platform, not their own billable hours on a system nobody has bothered to tune.

 Evidence to Request and Questions to Ask